flimflamjs/flimflam/validated-form/README.md

 # validated-form

-A UI component for a form with controllable values and real-time user validation.
+A UI component for a form with real-time user validation.

 _Example_: